ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 * Minor releases will no longer signal large breaking changes.
 * Patch releases will now be just that: patches on the previous stable release.

-As an historical tidbit, we've also held a somewhat foolish hope that 0.5.0 would mark "beta".
+As an historical tidbit, we've also held a somewhat romantic hope that 0.5.0 would mark "beta".
 The next feature release, 0.5.0, will _not_ be beta.

 ### Process